informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/General-Data-Browser-Notes.md

 ## What is the Data Browser?

-When we talk about the Data Browser, we refer to the ATLAS-D2K data repository pages with the blue header saying "ATLAS-D2K Resources" that look like this:
+When we talk about the Data Browser, we refer to the ATLAS-D2K data repository pages with that look like this:

 ![Screenshot of typical Data Browser header]({{ "/assets/wiki_images/submitting-data/data-browser-header.png" | relative_url }})